Labour's Corbyn says Theresa May has not moved enough on Brexit

 A Downing Street spokesman said the meeting, which lasted an hour and 40 minutes, had been “constructive, with both sides showing flexibility and a commitment to bring the current Brexit uncertainty to a close”.

-“We have agreed a programme of work to ensure we deliver for the British people, protecting jobs and security,” he added.
+“We have agreed a program of work to ensure we deliver for the British people, protecting jobs and security,” he added.

 May’s overture to Corbyn, whose party has 245 out of 650 lawmakers, offers a possible way for her to secure a majority for an exit deal as she seeks a second short delay to Brexit.